schwaberdoodles/chef-cookbooks/ucs-pxe/README.md

 Usage
 =====

-Follows a convention.
+Follows a convention. include_recipe considered harmful and therefore we do not use it as part of our philosophy.
+We prefer more explicit ways to do things forcing us to declare all dependencies when orchestrating.

 The run_list order using knife:

 	1. Install packages